nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ## Emergency Codes ##

 This section is configurable to be visible during a time of emergency.
-It contains details based on a configurable list of coded items that may or may not be visible elsewhere in the patient's record.
+It contains entries based on a configurable list of coded items that are visible elsewhere in the patient's record.

 {% include callout.html content="Please see HTML guidance in the [Emergency Codes](accessrecord_view_emergency.html) section. " type="primary" %}

 {% include custominfocallout.html content="**Important:** the Emergency Codes section is only available on the Summary view." type="warning" %}

+**Information associated with the current emergency can be found here [nshconnect/gpconnect-emergency-codes](https://github.com/nhsconnect/gpconnect-emergency-codes)**

 ## Active problems and issues ##